loomio/loomio-docs/oric/src/guide-connectors.md

 **Group Description**: The group description is the first place people see when they arrive into your group.
 This helps new people as they join your group to understand the purpose of the group, what work you are going to do, and provide any other information that helps people as they participate.

 A template description for your group is provided.
 You can edit or replace with your own text, upload or link to any relevant documents.
-A wide range of formatting tools are available to help you.
+A wide range of formatting tools are available to help you, including:

 * **Attach files**: Use the paper clip icon to attach files from your computer. *(Find this just below the group description box.)*
 * **Insert link**: Go to the internet page you want to link to, copy the link to your clipboard.
 Highlight the text that you want to link.
 Click Insert link and paste the link and click Apply.